reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

-# Develop, Deploy, and debug a custom module on Azure IoT Edge with VS Code
+# Lab 09: Develop, Deploy, and debug a custom module on Azure IoT Edge with VS Code

 ## Lab Scenario